bigfix/developer.bigfix.com/site/reference/types/string.md

 # kbd &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;kbd&lt; (keyboard entry) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;kbd&gt; (keyboard entry) tag modified by the first given string.

 # kbd of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;kbd&lt; (keyboard entry) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;kbd&gt; (keyboard entry) tag.

 # last &lt;integer&gt; of &lt;string&gt; : substring